Dense Video Captioning Using Unsupervised Semantic Information: Methodology

 The output of the bridge is passed through another $\textit{FFN}$ and then to the generator $G(\cdot)$.
 This means that the encoder parameters are learned in the captioning task, improving the visual features by conditioning them to the vocabulary.

 More specifically, we focus on the $\textit{Sm}_{v-att}^{\textit{FNN}}$ and $V_{{\textit{Sm}-att}}^{\textit{FNN}}$ outputs.
 The proposal heads take these embeddings and make predictions for each modality individually, forming a pool of cross-modal predictions.
 The process begins with defining a $\Psi$ set of anchors with a central location and a prior length.
 A fully connected model with three 1D convolutional layers (with kernels $k_{1}=\text{arbitrary}$, $k_{2}=k_{3}=1$) predicts the value for the length and confidence score for each anchor.
-Then, these predictions are grouped and sorted by their confidences, preserving the proportionality between the source modalities.
+Then, these predictions are grouped and sorted by their confidence levels, preserving the proportionality between the source modalities.
 The process of selecting a $\Psi$ set of anchors follows the common approach of learning a $k$-means clustering model by grouping similar lengths using the ground-truth~annotations~\citep{krishna:2017,wang:2018,iashin:2020, chadha:2021}.

-\subsection{Training procedure}
+\subsection{Training Procedure}

 The first stage is the training of the semantic descriptor.
 We split each video from the training set into clips with $f=64$ frames and compute the i3D representation with only the RGB stream for each clip.
-Then, a mini-batch k-means learns a codebook with $|C|=1500$ visual words in a procedure with 5 epochs.
+Then, a mini-batch $k$-means learns a codebook with $|C|=1500$ visual words in a procedure with 5 epochs.
 Once we have learned the clustering model, the semantic embedding is trained using a sliding window $S=5$, corresponding to $\approx 10$ seconds and cluster embedding vectors with 128 dimensions.
-The training occurs up to 1500 iterations with an early stopping of 100 iterations.
+The training occurs up to 1500 iterations, with early stopping applied after 100 iterations.
 The Adagrad optimizer~\citep{duchi:2011} with learning rate $lr=0.05$ is used.

 The second stage is the training of the bi-modal encoder conditioned by the vocabulary.
 Thus, a captioning model is learned, using teaching forcing in which the target word is used as next input, instead of the predicted word, optimizing the \textit{KL-divergence loss}, applying Label Smoothing~\citep{szegedy:2016} to make the model less confident over frequent words, and applying masking to prevent the model from attending on the next positions on the ground-truth sentences.